Our Nursing Programs

 The Outpatient Hematology/Oncology Clinic of the Nemours Center for Cancer and Blood Disorders (NCCBD) provides comprehensive outpatient services to children and families with hematological and oncological diagnoses.
 Services in the Outpatient Hematology/Oncology Clinic and Day Therapy area include diagnostic workups, physical exams by physicians, peripheral IV insertion, central line access and care, medication administration, chemotherapy administration, blood product administration, emergency care, lumbar punctures, pheresis services including extracorporeal photopheresis by the American Red Cross, autologous blood collections for preoperative patients, pre, post and intrasedation monitoring, pre and postbone marrow transplant patients, and the initiation of the admission process to the hospital.
 Hours of operation are from 8:30 a.m. to 5 p.m., Monday through Friday.
 Nurses work collaboratively with providers to care for each patient’s needs during the clinic visit.
 Nurses in the Hematology/Oncology Clinic assess, plan and initiate care for a variety of patients, while collaborating with the interdisciplinary team.

-The Neonatal Intensive Care Unit (NICU) is a Level IV referral NICU primarily for infants less than 30 days of age, but is capable of caring for infants of any age requiring intensive care.
-The NICU currently consists of 18 monitored beds, with 16 individual patient rooms, two two-bed rooms and two negative-pressure (on demand) rooms.
+The Neonatal Intensive Care Unit (NICU) is the only Level IV NICU in the state of Delaware where we primarily provide care for infants less than 30 days of age, but are capable of caring for infants of any age requiring intensive care.
+The NICU expanded in 2018 to now consist of 32 monitored beds, with 24 individual patient rooms, and 4 two-bed rooms.
 Special equipment includes radiant warmer beds, cardiorespiratory monitors, incubators, ventilators, infusion pumps, phototherapy equipment and transport incubators.
-Each bedside is also equipped with compressed air, oxygen and vacuum outlets, along with state-of- the-art cardiorespiratory bedside monitors and computers that enable the healthcare team to access a patient’s electronic medical record.
+Each bedside is also equipped with compressed air, oxygen and vacuum outlets, along with state-of-the-art cardiorespiratory bedside monitors and computers that enable the healthcare team to access a patient’s electronic medical record.
 These computers are also used in the barcoding administration of medications to ensure patient safety by verifying that the correct medication is given to the appropriate patient.
 Procedures that may be performed include tracheal intubation, umbilical catheterization, arterial line placement, central venous line placement, chest tube placement and drainage, urinary catheterization, peritoneal dialysis, IV catheter placement, retinal laser surgery, wound care, total body cooling, PDA ligation, peritoneal drainage and extracorporeal membrane oxygenation (ECMO).
 The NICU team is committed to delivering the most comprehensive care possible.
 This includes educating and providing hands-on training to patients’ families to ensure that caregivers are able to comfortably and confidently handle any home medical care that may be necessary.
 At each patient bedside there is an entertainment and educational TV system that helps nurses provide this education.

 The Pediatric Intensive Care Unit (PICU) is a 24-bed unit that provides an environment for surveillance and support of vital functions and therapeutic management for children with an age range from newborn through adolescence with life-threatening impairment of vital body systems.
 Patients requiring care and surveillance in the PICU have conditions and diagnoses which may include acute and reversible loss of consciousness, respiratory failure, compromised air exchange, cardiovascular dysfunction, hepatic failure, hemodynamic instability, renal dysfunction, and central nervous system injury or dysfunction.
 Treatments or interventions performed in the PICU include measures utilizing advanced life support technology, such as cardiopulmonary resuscitation, tracheal intubation, pharmacologic support of circulation, mechanical ventilation, sampling of arterial blood gases, thoracentesis, and hemodynamic, intracranial pressure, extracorporeal membrane oxygenation (ECMO) and intravascular monitoring.
 PICU services are integrated with other hospital departments and disciplines to achieve an interprofessional approach to the provision of patient care.
 Patient care is primarily provided by attending physicians and their designees, registered nurses, respiratory care practitioners, a clinical pharmacist, an occupational therapist, a physical therapist, a speech/hearing specialist, a nutrition specialist, social workers, a radiology technologist, a laboratory technologist and Child Life therapists.